-Leverage New Technologies
+Leverage New Technologies to Attract and Manage Partners

 This is two-fold.
 Technology can be new product offerings that you can use to draw in clients that were previously unsure of your brand.
-But maybe even more importantly, technology in the form of tools that you use to collaborate with partners.
+But maybe even more importantly, technology in the form of tools that you use to manage with partners.

-Promoting new product technology is a fairly mainstream concept these days.
+Promoting new product technology is a fairly mainstream best practices these days.
 A new feature or option becomes available, and you focus part of your marketing efforts on making sure that existing and prospective customers are aware of the addition.
 For some this is the nudge that is needed to finally draw up a deal.
 For others, this solidifies their decision to renew a contract.

 On the other hand, using technology to collaborate with your channel partners can be less straightforward.
 Yes, there’s email and text messaging, but what about file sharing?
-With a powerful software platform to not just communicate, but collaborate with your partners in the channel, you can keep everyone up to date, and make sure that they’ve all got the latest marketing materials.
+With a powerful PRM software platform to not just communicate, but collaborate with your partners in the channel, you can keep everyone up to date, and make sure that they’ve all got the latest marketing materials.
 If something needs to be updated, no more worrying that an email will get overlooked.
 Just update the files in the cloud.

 Creativity also manifests in Microsoft’s channel partner program when two or more build a partnership that fills a void or provides services which are complementary to existing offerings.
 This comes both in the form of innovation and reaction to business need.
 If partners notice that there is a need, or an opportunity, they collaborate to form a solution that can be successfully offered along with the existing products.

-Continuously Analyze Customer Satisfaction
+Continuously Analyze Customer Satisfaction to Evaluate Practices

 Customer satisfaction needs to be measured on an ongoing basis.
-Ideally, this should be done often, such as at the close of every project, or even after each touch point.
+Ideally, this should be done often, such as at the close of every project or even after each touch point.
 Cull the data, monitor for key trends, and form an action plan to keep your customers as happy as possible.

 This also affords you the opportunity to ask for customer references.
 Any satisfied consumer is usually quite willing to provide additional references which can turn into more business.